songzhenhe/tectoplot/README.md

 Caveat Emptor
 -------------

 tectoplot is software written by a field geologist, and is in very early stages of development.
 Most of the code 'works', but the overall structure and design needs much improvement.
-None of the routines have been rigorously tested and there are certainly bugs in the code. tectoplot operates using bash, which means it can theoretically access or delete anything it has permission to access.
-I am making tectoplot publicly available at this early stage because my students and colleagues are already using it and their advice is helping me improve the code.
+None of the routines have been rigorously tested and there are certainly bugs in the code. tectoplot operates using bash, which means it can theoretically read or delete anything it has permission to access.
+I am making tectoplot publicly available at this early stage because my students and colleagues are already using it in a lot of ways, and their advice is helping me improve the code.
 With that being said, if you use tectoplot, please be sure to:

  * Only run tectoplot on a computer that is backed up, and run from an account that doesn't have root privileges or access to critical directories.

- * Validate all data, maps, and figures produced by tectoplot.
+ * Sanity check all data, maps, and figures produced by tectoplot.

- * Appropriately cite datasets that you use, and please also cite [GMT 6][gmt6]
+ * Appropriately cite datasets that you use, and please also cite [GMT 6][gmt6] if presenting a figure made using GMT.

  * Let me know if you find a bug or problem, and I will try to fix it!